davebehr1/matches-cli/README.md

         * --help / help for command

      *   Example:
-           *  Go run main.go grt --f=matches.txt’
+           *  go run main.go grt --f=matches.txt’
-           *  Go run main.go grt
+           *  go run main.go grt
               * you will get a prompt ```Enter Match Result:``` enter the match result in the format ```cheetahs 1, bulls 2```
               * to conclude entering in match results and see the final rank table type in ```done``` at the next prompt